Lewistown station

 In December 2019, the Mifflin County Planning Commission announced a two-phase transportation study on the improvements needed to the station and infrastructure, and the transportation and traffic flow.
-This would be a first step toward possibly reopening Amtrak service to Lewistown on the Keystone Corridor.
+This would be a first step toward possibly improving daily Amtrak service to Lewistown on the Keystone Corridor to two trains in each direction daily instead of only one.
+After securing funding, the improvements are slated to begin by September 2025.